BrowseControl can prevent browsers from loading content, uploading and downloading files with its File Filter feature.

 - Add the file extensions that you want to Allow or Block.

-- In this window, under the permission column, select Allowed or Blocked to define the permission you want to set for the category that you just created.
+- In this window, under the permission column, select the correct Allowed or Blocked setting to define the permission you want to set for the category that you just created.

-There are three permission types.
-When “Allowed” is selected, the file extensions in the category will be allowed.
-When “Blocked” is selected, the file extensions in the category will be blocked.
+There are 7 different permission types.
+When “Always Allow download/upload/upload & download” options are selected, the file extensions in the category will be allowed.
+When “Always Block download/upload/downloads & uploads” are selected, the file extensions in the category will be blocked.
 When “None” is selected, the file extensions in the category are not active and will be ignored.

-File types placed in the “allowed” list will be explicitly enabled for download, allowing your employees to download these file types unimpeded.
-You should only add filetypes to your allowed list that you have deemed reasonably safe or that are critical for day-to-day operations within your organization.
+File types placed in an “allowed” list will be explicitly enabled for download, upload or both depending on your selection.
+This will allow your employees to move these file types unimpeded.
+You should only add file types to your allowed list that you have deemed reasonably safe or that are critical for day-to-day operations within your organization.

-File types placed in the blocked list for a given user, machine, or workgroup will be explicitly not permitted for download by them.
+File types placed in the blocked list for a given user, machine, or workgroup will be explicitly not permitted for download, upload or both by them.
 File types that you have deemed to be unnecessarily risky, unproductive, or otherwise inappropriate should be added to this list.